wonyoung-jang/fllc-scheduler-ga/README.md

 -   `elite_size`: The number of the best schedules to include in the next generation.
 -   `selection_size`: The number of schedules that compete to be selected to evolve into the next generation.
 -   `crossover_chance`: The chance of two parent schedules crossover breeding to create an offspring.
--   `mutation_chance_low`: The lower limit chance for an offspring schedule to mutate (adaptive).
-If they are better than the average of the population, they mutate based on this value.
--   `mutation_chance_high`: The higher limit chance for an offspring schedule to mutate (adaptive).
-If they are worse than the average of the population, they mutate based on this value.
+-   `mutation_chance`: The chance for an offspring schedule to mutate.
+-   `seed`: Random seed for reliable output.
+-   `genetic.selection`: Configure GA selection.
+-   `genetic.crossover`: Configure GA crossover.
+-   `genetic.mutation`: Configure GA muatation.

 **Round Parameters:**